|

 P interpolates the current page number; it is the same as

-Pi configures the amount of indentation in ens applied to the
+Pi configures the indentation (in ens) applied to the first

-apply to headers and footers, overriding the HP string.
+to headers and footers, overriding the HP string.
+If not

-If not set, S calls affect headers and footers only when
+set, S calls affect headers and footers only when followed

 Ps is multiplied by register Lsp to vertically separate